Cecile Dreiss

 Biographical details

-Cécile graduated in Chemistry and Chemical Engineering (ENSIC, Ecole Nationale Supérieure des Industries Chimiques, France).
-She did her PhD at Imperial College (Chemical Engineering) under the supervision of Prof Dame Julia Higgins and Prof Paul Luckham (2003), after which she took up a 2-year postdoc position at the University of Bristol with Prof. Terence Cosgrove.
-She then moved back to London and was appointed as a lecturer at King's College London in September 2005.
+Cécile graduated in Chemistry and Chemical Engineering from ENSIC (Ecole Nationale Supérieure des Industries Chimiques, France).
+She obtained her PhD from Imperial College (2003), after which she took up a 2-year postdoc position at the University of Bristol in the School of Chemistry.
+She has been an academic at King's College London since 2005.

 Expertise related to UN Sustainable Development Goals